 Absolutely, but there are certain things to keep in mind.
 The legislation in this area is quite complicated, at least in Texas.
 Both parents and minors can bring a birth injury claim in Texas, but the statutes of limitations for each are different.
 However, be cautious since failing to file on time will preclude you from filing a case in the future.
 If you feel your child has sustained an injury, it is critical that you contact a Houston birth injury attorney as soon as possible.

 Children have until their twentieth birthday to submit a claim, but the longer they wait, the more difficult it will be to recoup.
 Furthermore, the Texas Supreme Court recently decided that if a parent waits too long to bring a lawsuit on behalf of their kid, the child’s right to do so may be forfeited.
 There are no exceptions to the rule that parents have two years from the date of the accident to submit a claim for themselves.
 Parents have two years from the date of the kid’s death to file a wrongful death lawsuit for a child who died during birth.

-Do I Need a Houston Birth Injury Attorney?
+How Can a Houston Birth Injury Lawyer Help?

 A qualified Houston birth injury attorney with Reich & Binstock can help unburden you during your time of need.
 We understand exactly what you’re going through, and our number one goal is to help those who need it.
 The last thing you probably want to deal with after you or your child suffered a birth injury is a lawsuit.
 However, we also know that the potential benefits of compensation for that birth injury is just too important to ignore.
 Allow us to handle your case with the care and dedication you and your family deserves.
 Contact us today to schedule your free initial consultation at 713-622-7271.